yxlin/yxlin.github.io/_docs/basics/mle.md

 > init_par[3] <- runif(1, 0, min(dmi$RT))

-This line makes starting _t0_ not less than the minimal RT in the data.
+This line makes starting non-decision not less than the minimal RT in the data.
 This is another psychological consideration.
 It may help.
-However, it does not guarantee the optimiser won't propose a _t0_ less than minimal RT in the data.
+However, it does not guarantee the optimiser won't propose a non-decision time less than minimal RT in the data.

 ```
 init_par <- runif(5)